malpiatko/BPMLL/README.md

 #Testing on multi-target BPMLL

 ##Requirements
-Requires jars for weka, meka and mulan
+Requires jars for weka, meka and mulan.
+One of the mulan packages needed to be adjusted (some variable visibilities so was added to src/mulan).

 ##How to run
 The main method is in RunExperiment.
 There are three methods to be used in experiments: